BallisticLA/RandLAPACK/INSTALL.md

    for using RandLAPACK in other projects.
 You should make note of the directory that ends up containing the file ``RandLAPACKConfig.cmake``.

+Note that you do not need to specify locations for BLAS++ or Random123.
+The locations of those libraries are inferred automatically from RandBLAS.

 ## 4. Using RandLAPACK in other projects